purple-prince/Slug-Course-Map/README.md

 Features as of now:

 - localized, 2d/3d interactive map
-- reference to virtually all consistent informtion provided by ucsc (without API access!) regarding all majors, minors, & courses for undergraduate and graduate study
+- reference to virtually all consistent informtion provided by ucsc regarding all majors, minors, & courses for undergraduate and graduate study
 - credit tracking, course & degree progress tracking
 - view & write reviews on courses & degrees
-- view live menus for dining halls (buggy)
+- view live menus for dining halls

 <br>
 coming up: